I. Binghamton University: General Information

 The vice president for operations develops, implements, and monitors University policies governing physical facilities, campus safety and security, human resources, and capital construction responsibilities, and develops, implements, monitors, and maintains personnel policies and records.
-Reporting to the vice president for operations are the following offices and areas: associate vice president for administrative services, associate vice president for facilities management, associate vice president for information technology services, director of public safety/chief of university police, director of internal audit, and associate university counsel.
+Reporting to the vice president for operations are the following offices and areas: associate vice president for facilities management, associate vice president for information technology services, associate vice president for human resources, chief of police, executive director of emergency services, and director of the University Center for Training and Development.
 The president may designate other duties.

 Associate Vice President for Facilities Management

 The associate vice president for facilities management is responsible for the overall management of the physical plant, including all maintenance operations (custodial, building trades, HVAC, central heating plant, central receiving, grounds maintenance and vehicle repair), capital budget process and the management of the utility budget.
-The associate vice president is also responsible for campus facilities planning and constructing new buildings and rehabilitations including site, civil, architectural, and mechanical development; for equipment requests for new buildings; and for developing requests for conversions within existing buildings.
-The associate vice president for facilities management serves as the primary liaison with the State University Construction Fund as well as the Dormitory Authority of the State of New York.
-The associate vice president reports directly to the vice president for operations.
+The associate vice president is also responsible for campus facilities planning, designing and constructing new buildings and rehabilitation, including site, civil, architectural, and mechanical development; equipment requests for new buildings; and development requests for conversions within existing buildings.
+The associate vice president for facilities management serves as the primary liaison with the State University Construction Fund and the Dormitory Authority of the State of New York.
+The associate vice president reports directly to the vice president for operations

 Associate Vice President for Information Technology Services

-The associate vice president for information technology services is responsible for the University's data and voice networks, academic and administrative computing services, classroom technology support, telecommunications, and long-range planning for the use and integration of information technologies on campus.
-The major areas of concern are service levels, budget, hardware and software procurement, contracts, measurement of resources, external liaison with System Administration, other SUNY campuses, and national networks, and personnel management and development.
+The associate vice president for information technology services is responsible for the University's data and voice networks, academic and administrative computing services, classroom technology support, telecommunications, and long-range planning for using and integrating information technologies on campus.
+The major areas of concern are service levels, budget, hardware and software procurement, contracts, measurement of resources, external liaison with System Administration, other SUNY campuses, national networks, and personnel management and development.
 The associate vice president reports to the vice president for operations with coordinative reporting to the provost.